LaCrosse group receives grant for service station renovation

 The museum in the service station is part of a larger project to rehabilitate all six historic rock buildings, built by local farmers during the impoverished years of the Great Depression, and to attract visitors and highlight the history of LaCrosse.

-For images of the award-winning projects, please visit the Washington Trust’s website: http://preservewa.org/sivinski.
+For images of the award-winning projects, please visit the Washington Trust’s website: preservewa.org/sivinski.